Stuartbriner/portland/G1_A1_clap_challenge.md

 ***

 *Feeling the pulse in the music is important.
-Here are a few challenges help you keep a steady pulse when playing Arietta.*
+Here are a few challenges to help you keep a steady pulse when playing Arietta.*

 ***